 The Joy Of Kerbs – V1

 This guide gives you the essential background to the the basics, kerb types and materials; how kerbs can help us deliver walking and cycling schemes; how kerbs should be installed and how we can use kerbs creatively.
-It also looks at some missing elements which would make it much easier to deliver street improvements for active travel.
+It also looks at some missing elements which would make it much easier to deliver street improvements for sustainable travel.

 A Guide To Filtered Permeability – V2

 This guide gives you the background on how street clutter can be minimised and how to deal with streets which have too much ‘stuff’ in them.
 Whether it’s decluttering an existing street or preventing the clutter in the first place, there’s a wealth of information to help designers, policy makers and campaigners.